Canonical differential calculi via functorial geometrization: Constructing canonical first order differential calculi

-\end{itemize} If $\V$ is symmetric (and not just braided), then just one of these axioms would be enough.
-If follows that $\Mod(\VCMon)$ coincides with the category of central bimodules over commutative monoids in $\V$. \end{eg}
+\end{itemize} We will refer to $\Mod(\CMon_n(\V))$ as the category of \emph{$n$-commutative bimodules} in $\V$.
+If $n=2$, then the category of $n$-commutative bimodules is equivalent to the category of dyslectic bimodules over dyslectic monoids.
+If $\V$ is symmetric (and not just braided), and $n$ is odd, then just one of the relevant axioms would be sufficient, and further the category of $n$-commutative bimodules is equivalent to the category of central bimodules over commutative monoids.
+Moreover, for $\V$ symmetric and $n$ even, $\Mod(\CMon_n(\V))$ is equivalent to $\Mod(\V)$. \end{eg} \black

 \begin{eg} We now consider $\V=\bf{Ab}$ and $\E=C^\infty\tx{-Ring}$ to be the category of smooth rings; this is defined as follows.
 Let $\mathbb E$ be the full subcategory of the category of smooth manifolds spanned by the finite products of $\mathbb R$; then we define